apikcloud/docs/docs/12-code-review.md

 ### Mandatory Reviews
 - All **feature branches** (`feat/<ticket>/<desc>`)
 - All **bug fixes** (`fix/<ticket>/<desc>`)
-- Any **refactor or technical improvement** that impacts shared components.
+- Any **refactor or technical improvement** that impacts shared components

 ### Exceptions — “Accelerated Code Delivery”
 A review can be skipped *only* for:
-- Urgent production hotfixes that are **risk-assessed** by the Technical Referent.
+- Urgent production hotfixes that are **risk-assessed** by a Reviewer.
 - Integrations of **third-party modules** without internal modifications.

-In such cases, the Technical Referent must **retro-review** the code after deployment
+In such cases, a Reviewer must **retro-review** the code after deployment
 and document the exception in the project’s changelog.